 ‘Betterment vs Wealthfront, which is better?’ is a common question I get asked on a regular basis.
-Betterment and Wealthfront are the key players in the robo-advisor space and many first-time investors ask whether Betterment or Wealthfront are the better option for their needs.
+Betterment and Wealthfront are the major players in the robo-advisor space and many first-time investors ask whether Betterment or Wealthfront are the better option for their needs.

 Betterment vs Wealthfront: Basic Background

 The main idea behind both Betterment and Wealthfront, and all robo-advisors for that matter, is to manage your investing needs.
 With both platforms, you answer a small handful of questions to give them an idea of your needs.
 Through your answers, they learn about your risk tolerance, your goals and your timeline.

 What this provides for you as an investor is a professionally managed portfolio.
 This is great for both the new investor and the hands-off investor alike.
 You can rest in the confidence that everything is going as it should.
 All you need to do is put money in your account and check in on it from time to time.

 Portfolios: How Do They Compare?